MohdSaad01/C_Beginner_Projects/README.md

 ## 📁 Projects Included

 - **Spooky Mad Libs:** A fun interactive story generator where users input creepy words to create a spooky tale.
-- **Multi_Tool_Calculator:** A versatile program that includes a basic calculator, weight and temperature converter, and compound interest calculator.
+- **Multi_Tool_Calculator:** A project that includes a basic calculator, weight and temperature converter, and compound interest calculator.

 *Note: These projects are self contained and can be compiled and run independently.*